 Symptoms of Astigmatism

-Astigmatism can cause blurriness or vision distortion of some kind, from all distances.
+Astigmatism can cause blurred or vision distortion of some kind, from all distances.
 Symptoms of untreated astigmatism include eyestrain, squinting and headaches.
 This is particularly present after reading or doing extended visual tasks like looking at a computer screen all day.
-If you experience any of these symptoms on a regular basis, contact your optometrist immediately.
+If you experience any of these symptoms on a regular basis, contact your optometrist.

 Causes of Astigmatism

 This visual condition is typically caused when you have or develop a football shaped cornea.
 Instead of being symmetrically round, your cornea is shaped like a football, with the steepest and flattest meridians being both different in curvature (or steepness) and 90 degrees apart.
 In other cases, astigmatism can be caused by the shape of the eye’s internal, crystalline lens.
 Referred to as lenticular astigmatism, the amount caused by it is usually much less than can be caused by corneal astigmatism.

 Three primary types include myopic astigmatism, hyperopic astigmatism and mixed astigmatism.
 Myopic astigmatism refers to one or both of the meridians, the curves perpendicular to one another, being nearsighted.
 If one or both of the meridians are farsighted, then it’s hyperopic astigmatism.
 Eyes that contains both nearsighted and farsighted aspects is defined as mixed astigmatism.
 Furthermore, there can be further classification of astigmatism, determined by the axis for which the steepest meridian exists.
 They are called with-the-rule, against-the-rule and finally, oblique astigmatism where the steepest meridian is closer to the 45- or 135-degree axes.